vlmontegrande/vlmontegrande/README.md

-## I'm Vince Montegrande, a third-year Math-CS major at UC San Diego
+## I'm Vince Montegrande, a fourth-year Math-CS major at UC San Diego

 I'm currently an aspiring web developer with an emphasis on front-end.
 Feel free to reach out on Instagram or LinkedIn!